 1. Have Healthy Earnest Money

-The first of these 3 tips on making an offer on a short sale in Orlando aims to help you be perceived as a serious buyer.
+The first of these 3 tips on making an offer on a short sale in Bradenton aims to help you be perceived as a serious buyer.
 To show that you’re in earnest, you need a strong earnest-money deposit.

 You will need to put down much more than the minimum deposit.
 Experts recommend a deposit that is at least 1% to 3% of the sale price.
 It’s further recommended that, once the sale has been approved, you put the earnest-money deposit in a trust account.
 All of this will show that you’re a serious buyer, not just a tire kicker.

 To add additional weight to your offer, it’s a good idea to have a pre-approval letter ready to hand.
 Sellers want to see that potential buyers actually have the wherewithal to close the transaction.

 There’s a lot that can go wrong in the lengthy process of a short sale.
 But being informed and practicing some due diligence will help you navigate around many of these pitfalls.
 Besides, showing up informed and knowledgeable will always help you in making an offer.

 You should start by checking comparable sales, maybe even checking with listing agents.
 Many times, short sale listings come in under the market value, sometimes as much as 5% to 10% under market value, depending on the property and area.
 But keep in mind that the low price may be just an enticement for potential buyers.
 The trick is to determine whether the seller’s lender is likely to approve your offer so that you can make it with confidence.

 Although some short sale offers are approved within a few weeks, it generally takes months and months.
 If you’re serious about your offer, you need to be prepared to wait it out.
 Just keep in mind that the bank really does want everything to go as quickly as possible to get that non-producing or money-losing loan off their books.